Swiss Enlightenment: Origins and early development

 Coming from England, the Netherlands, and France, the Enlightenment movement spread relatively late to Switzerland.
 Towards the end of the 17th century, Protestant regions gradually came under the influence of enlightened ideas that replaced those of orthodoxy.
 Until then, Switzerland had been strongly marked by confessional differences.
 In 1712, the Reformed cantons of Zürich and Bern confronted the five Catholic cantons of central Switzerland during the second War of Villmergen, the last religious war in Switzerland.
 Clearly favorable to the Protestants, the outcome of this conflict was also a victory for the Enlightenment and the economically more developed regions.

 In Switzerland, where there was neither a court nor a central academy, the Enlightenment spread through the intellectual elite of Reformed cities, notably through pastors.
 These were graduates of higher schools (academies and colleges) that provided solid "philosophical" training based on the humanist tradition.
 Some of them had spent one or more semesters at a foreign university where they encountered more modern concepts.
 The University of Basel, the only university in Switzerland, had modest dimensions and an essentially regional vocation.

 The turning point first occurred in Geneva with the theologian Jean-Alphonse Turrettini, who, as a professor at the academy, provided teaching imbued with enlightened ideas from 1697.
-In Neuchâtel and Basel, the change was almost contemporary and occurred under the aegis of Jean-Frédéric Ostervald and Samuel Werenfels.
+In Neuchâtel and Basel, the change was almost contemporary and occurred under the aegis of Jean-Frédéric Osterwald and Samuel Werenfels.
 These three theologians, known as the "Helvetic triumvirate," brought their churches back to humanist Christianity.
 The institutions remained the same, but the spirit changed: a large place was accorded to rational thought.
 Thus, within Protestantism, doctrinal barriers weakened, contacts were established with Anglicans and Lutherans, and anti-Catholic diatribes were abandoned.
 Paul Wernle called this movement "reasoned orthodoxy," which, turning away from strict orthodoxy and extreme Puritanism, considered ethics as important as purity of faith.

 The enlightened attitude spread from 1730 to Zürich and the Protestant parts of eastern Switzerland.
 Albrecht von Haller (1708-1777), as well as the brothers Niklaus Emanuel and Vinzenz Bernhard Tscharner, opened the doors of patrician Bern to this new spirit.